-A high quality history education will help pupils to gain knowledge and understanding of Britain’s past and that of the wider world.
+“A high quality history education will help pupils to gain knowledge and understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about the past and how it has impacted their life in today’s world.
-History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups.
+History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups”

 All Key Stage 1 pupils follow a program of historical study informed by the National Curriculum.
-Children learn about:
+Children will learn about:

 - Significant events within and beyond living memory.
-How have these changed national life and impacted children today?

 - Lives of significant individuals in the past who have contributed to national and international achievements.
-How do aspects of life compare in different periods?

 - Significant historical events, people and places in their own locality

-- Where people and events fit within a chronological framework.
+- Where people and events fit within a chronological framework

-- Use of internet and books for self-led discovery.
+- Use of the internet and books.